k3jph/k3jph.github.io/teaching.md

 mathematics course, this may involve something as common as measurements for cooking or an analysis of a baseball player, a popular topic in business mathematics.
-For graduate students, that may involve taking their own work and life and putting it into the material.
+For graduate students, that may involve taking their work and life and putting it into the material.
 From a student running a transformation project at their job to one planning a wedding, the connections exist when you look for them.